Code-Institute-Submissions/mdina-project/README.md

 ### USER STORIES

-* First Time Visitor Goals
+#### First Time Visitor Goals

-As a First Time Visitor, I want to be able to navigate the page to find content with ease.
+* As a First Time Visitor, I want to be able to navigate the page to find content with ease.

-As a First Time Visitor, I want to be able to find information about the historical buildings in Mdina without being overwhelmed with content.
+* As a First Time Visitor, I want to be able to find information about the historical buildings in Mdina without being overwhelmed with content.

+#### Returning Visitor Goals

+* As a Returning Visitor, I want to find information about new buildings in Mdina.

+* As a Returning Visitor, I want to find the best way to get in contact the creator with any questions I have (either through a contact form or social media).

+* As a Returning Visitor, I want to find community links.

 ## FEATURES